Biden’s communications director Kate Bedingfield is leaving the White House

 Bedingfield will end seven-year run with Biden in weeks

-White House communications director Kate Bedingfield is departing in the coming weeks, several news outlets reported on Thursday, marking an end to a parnership that spanned back to Joe Biden’s time as vice president.
+White House communications director Kate Bedingfield is departing the White House in the coming weeks, the Biden administration announced on Wednesday, marking an end to a partnership that spanned back to Joe Biden’s time as vice president.

-Politico and The Wall Street Journal reported the news first on Wednesday, citing White House officials who said that Ms Bedingfield had begun notifying associates of her impending departure.
+Politico and The Wall Street Journal reported the news first, citing White House officials who said that Ms Bedingfield had begun notifying associates of her impending departure.
+A White House spokesperson later confirmed the news to The Independent.

+“Kate Bedingfield, a longtime trusted aide to President Biden and a senior strategist both in the administration and on his winning campaign, will leave the White House in late July to spend more time with her husband and young children after more than 3 straight years of leading his communications team.
+She first worked for the President as his communications director during his time as Vice President,” the White House said in a statement.

+“Without Kate Bedingfield’s talent and tenacity, Donald Trump might still be in the White House, the Rescue Plan and the Infrastructure Law might still be unrealized goals, and Ketanji Brown Jackson might not be sitting on the Supreme Court,” added White House chief of staff Ron Klain.
+“She has played a huge role in everything the President has achieved – from his second term as Vice President, through the campaign, and since coming to the White House.
+Her strategic acumen, intense devotion to the President’s agenda, and fierce work on his behalf are unmatched.
+She will continue to remain a critical player in moving the Biden agenda forward from the outside.”

 Register for free to continue reading